 The bigger and better question to ask is “could there be a new content curation site that is about to step on the toes of Pinterest?”

-In this Wakelet Getting Started Guide, we will reveal Wakelet fits into the social scene.
+In this Wakelet Getting Started Guide, we will reveal how Wakelet fits into the social scene.
 Who is behind Wakelet? and how to setup your account and how to best use this great site.

 So What Is Wakelet?

 Wakelet is a free visual content platform helping people, businesses, and academic institutions organize and curate their online information so it is easier to find and share.
 It is an incredible user-generated content curation engine.

 As you probably already know there are already a number of very good content curation (bookmarking) sites on the web.
 Scoop.It and Pocket spring to mind.
 And of course, there is Storify.
 But as we now know it has been announced that Storify is closing its doors.

 Storify closing poses quite a problem for Storify users because although Storify has given members time to export their content, the exporting process is quite manual and very time-consuming.